What is a Bonsai?

 What is NOT a bonsai?

-So many pseudo bonsai are now in shops, that the public is largely unaware of what a bonsai actually is.
-A bonsai is not a sprig of a plant put in a small pot with or without wire on it.
+So many pseudo bonsai are now sold in shops, that the public is largely unaware of what a bonsai actually is.
+A bonsai is not simply a sprig of a plant put in a small pot.